-A linear type system is characterised by the fact that all the resources available in a context have to be used exactly once by the term being checked.
+A linear type system is characterised by the fact that all the resources available in the context have to be used exactly once by the term being checked.
 In traditional presentations of linear logic this is achieved by representing the context as a multiset and, in each rule, cutting it up and distributing its parts among the premises.
-This is epitomised by the introduction rule for tensor (cf. Figure 3).
+This is epitomised by the introduction rule for tensor.

 However, multisets are an intrinsically extensional notion and therefore quite arduous to work with in an intensional type theory.
-Various strategies can be applied to tackle this issue; most of them rely on using linked lists to represent contexts together with either extra inference rules to reorganise the context or a side condition to rules splitting the context so that it may be re-arranged on the fly.
-In the following example $\underline{\ }\approx\underline{\ }$ stands for "bag-equivalence" of lists.
+Various strategies can be applied to tackle this issue; most of them rely on using linked lists to represent contexts together with ways to reorganise the context.